vegadelalyra/okcomputer/README.md

 Get quotes of any words you send to the terminal!

-REMEMBER: THE COMMAND IS "okcomputer".
+REMEMBER: THE COMMAND IS "okcomputer"
-(hail radiohead)
+(hail radiohead).

 ## Install